krischer/seishub.plugins.how_to_extend_seishub/README.md

 $ git clone https://github.com/krischer/seishub.plugins.how_to_extend_seishub
 ```

+Now there is a SeisHub plug-in residing in the
+`seishub.plugins.how_to_extend_seishub` subfolder.

 ### The Plug-in Structure

 The current directory structure along with some additional information is shown